5 Steps to take if you are the victim of a loan scam

 Step 5: Take Ongoing Steps to Prevent Future Scams

-• Watch out for impersonators claiming to be law enforcement partners or court officials
+• Being cautious of callers who claim to represent law enforcement or court officials

 You can also learn about protections under consumer credit laws by reading Consumer Credit Acts and Laws to Protect You and reduce future risk with 11 Tips for Avoiding Predatory Lending.